equodev/equo-ide/solstice/README.md

 However, this power brings a lot of complexity into the system.
 You can remove a lot of this complexity by imposing these constraints:

 - no dynamic unloading or refreshing of plugins -> less code
-- all plugins sorted and loaded on startup -> no heisenbugs caused by initialization order
+- sorted plugins -> no heisenbugs caused by initialization order
 - only one version of a class is allowed to exist in the runtime -> `Class.forName` just works

 ### p2 but just for jars